antweiss/antweiss-hugo-src/content/blog/new-directions.md

 I haven't written anything on my personal blog for a while.

+Since the start of pandemic it was mostly DevOps Shorts announcements.

+But lately I feel like I'm changing.
+Going through another life-period crisis.

+On a very positive note - I did some bio-hacking of my own - changed my diet, lost about 6 kilos of body fat and now exercise regularly.

+All this  gives me renewed energy with which I feel like it's finally time to change my business reailty.

-Last year has been very busy.
+Last year was very busy.
 Once the first pandemic shock  has passed - the whole industry quickly picked up a hectic pace.

+# Looking back on 2020

-We at Otomato have been busy building infrastructure, teaching cloud native tech, coaching DevOps and SRE teams.
+We at Otomato have been occupied building infrastructure, teaching cloud native tech, coaching DevOps and SRE teams.
 We are now 4 people and potentially growing.

 During that time we also decided to launch a new enterprise with a long time friend and collaborator - Oleg.
 (Yes - I'm talking about [Canarian](https://canarian.io).)

-We had some great ideas about cloud-native CD and where it is going.
+We had (and still have) some great ideas about cloud-native CD and where it is going.
 The ideas made some waves, so we tried to raise funds and make them reality.

 We even made it to this [overview of industry trends](https://tylerjewell.substack.com/p/2021-developer-trends) by Tyler Jewell.